openstack/ceilometer/doc/source/configuration.rst

 requeue_sample_on_dispatcher_error     False                                   Requeue the sample on the collector sample queue when the
                                                                                collector fails to dispatch it.
-This option is only valid if the sample comes from the notifier publisher
+This option is only valid if the sample comes from the notifier publisher udp_address                            0.0.0.0                                 Address to which the UDP socket is bound.
+Set to an empty string to disable udp_port                               4952                                    Port to which the UDP socket is bound
 =====================================  ======================================  ==============================================================